google/skia/site/user/build.md

 to match your code signing identity and `skia_ios_profile` to the name of your provisioning profile, e.g. `skia_ios_identity=".*Jane Doe.*" skia_ios_profile="iPad Profile"`.
 A list of identities can be found by typing `security find-identity` on the command line.
 The name of the provisioning profile should be available on the Apple Developer site.
+Alternatively, `skia_ios_profile` can be the absolute path to the mobileprovision file.

 For signed packages `ios-deploy` makes installing and running them on a device easy: